Close Menu

 Snow and Ice

 The Great Smoky Mountains can receive significant snowfall during the winter months, with an average of 20 inches (51 cm) of snow per year.
 The snow-covered mountains and frozen waterfalls create a serene and peaceful atmosphere, making it a perfect time to enjoy winter sports and activities.
 The park offers several snowshoeing trails, including the Alum Cave Trail and the Chimney Tops Trail.
-(See Also: Best Cities To Visit In California For The First Time – Unforgettable Experiences)
+(See Also: Best Time to Visit Branson Missouri?
+Peak Season Guide)

 Hiking and Outdoor Activities